JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 The work on resilient scheduling of moldable parallel jobs on high-performance computing (HPC) platforms was published in IEEE TC in 2021 {% cite BenoitEtAl2021 --file jlesc.bib %}.

 In 2022, two joint publications were published from the project, the first one to assess the usefulness and limitations of the Young/Daly formula for checkpointing, in the IC3 conference {% cite BenoitEtAl2022 --file jlesc.bib %}, and the other one to compare distributed termination detection algorithms for modern HPC platform, in the IJNC journal {% cite BosilcaEtAl2022 --file jlesc.bib %}.

+In 2023, we have published one joint publication {% cite BarbutEtAl2023 --file jlesc.bib %} on when to checkpoint at the end of a fixed-length reservation, and we have written a collaborative survey between several JLESC institutions, that has been submitted at the end of the year.

 {% comment %}